veerupandey/abalone_age_classification/README.md

     analysis figure we will create that makes sense for the research question, the data we have and the analysis we plan to do:**

+    -    The first EDA is on target distribution in train set
     -    ![](https://github.com/nickmao1994/abalone_age_classification/blob/main/src/eda/target_viz.png)

 -   **How to share the analysis results:**